 - Use simple bucket-based storage that can be filled quickly at the end of the day.

 - Open shelves allow you to display your child’s favourite toys, books and pictures but keep them off the floor.

-Children thrive on routines, they are just begging to be shown how to act in this world and anything that makes life seem simple and comfortable is just what they need.
+Children thrive on routines.
+They are just begging to be shown how to act in this world and anything that makes life seem simple and comfortable is just what they need.

 Your kid’s bedroom should make the routine easy.
-Buckets or bins for toys to get put away quickly, a reading nook to read a couple of stories before bed, a cuddly toy for them to take to bed after reading.
+Buckets or bins for toys to get put away quickly, a reading nook to read a couple of stories before bed, and a cuddly toy for them to take to bed after reading.

 Whatever you find works for your child, stick with it every day and it should become a habit after a while.